Changing payroll software mid-year and transitioning STP records

 - Not having to worry about creating a $0 event in the previous payroll system.
 If a business migrates to KeyPay and brings across the YTD payroll data, any STP events reported in the previous payroll system must be wiped out in order to not over report employee payroll data.
 This would require lodging an event in the previous payroll system that reverses all YTD data already reported to the ATO.

 - The finalisation process only needs to be done once.
-At the end of financial year, you will only need to create your finalisation event in KeyPay (and not your previous payroll system also) and reconciliation will be easy as all payroll data is stored in KeyPay.
+At the end of financial year, a finalisation event will only need to be created in KeyPay (and not in the previous payroll system also) and reconciliation will be easy as all payroll data is stored in KeyPay.

-If you're unsure about how your payroll software provider is meeting STP Phase 2 requirements or you're just looking to make the switch - you don’t need to wait until the new financial year to change providers.
+If your clients are unsure about how their payroll software provider is meeting STP Phase 2 requirements or are just looking to make the switch - they don’t need to wait until the new financial year to change providers.
 Our opening balances feature alongside the STP Payroll ID field making it a much simpler process, and removes the migration dread.